hanabi/hanabi.github.io/docs/level-19.md

 - When this occurs, the clue should do one "extra" thing:
   - If the clue would normally be interpreted as a *Save Clue*, then it transforms into an *Occupied Play Clue*.
   - If the clue would normally be interpreted as a *Play Clue* or a *Prompt*, then it transforms into an *Occupied Finesse*.
 - Note that the concept of being *Occupied* generalizes to lots of different kind of moves.
-For example, when an *Occupied* player clues an off-chop 5, it is certainly not a *5 Stall* - it must be an *Occupied 5 Pull*!
+For example, when an *Occupied* player clues an off chop 5, it is certainly not a *5 Stall* - it must be an *Occupied 5 Pull*!

 <br />